Counselling and forensic psychology: investigating crime and therapy

 If you have any doubt about the suitability of the module, please speak to an adviser.

 Module textbook, and the module website which will include audio-visual material and the online study guide.
+The module textbook is available in hard copy and also electronically through VitalSource.
+To view the ebook you will need to download the free the VitalSource Bookshelf desktop app.

 A computing device with a browser and broadband internet access is required for this module.
 Any modern browser will be suitable for most computer activities.
 Functionality may be limited on mobile devices.